MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/data/databases.md

 }
 ```

-The database connection is a static field.
-This ensures that a single database connection is used for the life of the app, which improves performance.
+The database connection is a static field which ensures that a single database connection is used for the life of the app, improving performance.

 The `InitializeAsync` method is responsible for checking if a table already exists for storing `TodoItem` objects.
-This method automatically creates the table if it does not exist.
+This method automatically creates the table if it doesn't exist.

 ### The SafeFireAndForget extension method

 When the `TodoItemDatabase` class is instantiated, it must initialize the database connection, which is an asynchronous process.
 However:

 - Class constructors cannot be asynchronous.
-- An async method that is not awaited will not throw exceptions.
+- An async method that isn't awaited will not throw exceptions.
 - Using the `Wait` method blocks the thread _and_ swallows exceptions.

 In order to start the asynchronous initialization, avoid blocking execution, and have the opportunity to catch exceptions, the sample application uses an extension method called `SafeFireAndForget`.
 The `SafeFireAndForget` extension method is defined on the `Task` class: